deemp/flakes/README.md

    - Use composite-actions-specific [syntax](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#runs-for-composite-actions)

-1. Which variables are available to acomposite action?
+1. Which variables are available to a composite action?

    - `env`, but [not](https://stackoverflow.com/a/70111134) `secrets`